xpepermint/vue-rawmodel/README.md

 [RawModel.js](https://github.com/xpepermint/rawmodeljs) is a simple framework which provides a strongly-typed JavaScript object with support for validation and error handling.
 It has a rich API which significantly simplifies **server-side** and **client-side** data validation and manipulation.
 Because it's an unopinionated framework it flawlessly integrates with popular modules like [vuex](http://vuex.vuejs.org/en/index.html), [apollo-client](http://dev.apollodata.com) and other related libraries.

 [RawModel.js](https://github.com/xpepermint/rawmodeljs) together with [Vue.js](https://vuejs.org) represents a web framework on steroids.
-Thanks to its powerful context-aware and flexible model objects, a form validation has never been easier.
+Thanks to its powerful and flexible model objects, a form validation has never been easier.
 This plugin brings even more elegant way to do form validation using `RawModel.js` and still leaves you freedom to customize and fine-tune the integration.

 Make sure you check [RawModel.js API](https://github.com/xpepermint/rawmodeljs) page for details about the framework.